• Skip to primary navigation

 Megan Weimer

-Cool off with these frozen Greek yogurt granola bars!
-They're made with creamy frozen Greek yogurt sweetened with honey layered on top of a crunchy and chewy oat granola base.
-They can be easily customized by adding your favorite toppings!
+Cool off on hot summer days with these no-bake frozen Greek yogurt granola bars!
+They're made with creamy frozen Greek yogurt layered on top of a chewy oat granola base.
+They can be easily customized by adding your favorite fruit toppings and make the perfect healthy snack, breakfast,ย or dessert.

 Print Recipe Pin Recipe